 Choose case sensitivity — this determines when terms are recognized in the source text.
 Let's take "Star Wars" as a sample term.

 Regular: terms are recognized in the source text if they are lowercase or start with a capital letter: for example, the term "star wars" will be applied as "star wars" or "Star wars".
 We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary won't be applied.

-Upper: terms are recognized in the source text if they are uppercase: for example, "STAR WARS".
+Upper: terms are recognized in the source text if they are uppercase: for the same term, "STAR WARS".
 "Star Wars" won't be recognized and the glossary won't be applied.

 Regular and upper: includes all cases described above.
 Terms are recognized if they are lowercase, uppercase or start with a capital letter: for example, "star wars", "STAR WARS", or "Star wars".
 We also support exact matching with the glossary entry spelling so "Star Wars" will be recognized and the glossary won't be applied.